 Almost 100,000 foreigners want to become Singapore permanent residents every year, and only an average of 30,000 gets their application approved by the Immigration & Checkpoints Authority (ICA).
 This keeps Singapore’s PR population size stable at approximately 530,000, and provides a pool of candidates who may be suitable for citizenship in the future.
 There are several paths you can take to obtain a Singapore PR status, let’s take a look at how you can decide on the scheme that best suits your current circumstance and profile

-A Singapore Citizen / PR is allowed to sponsor his/her spouse and any unmarried child(ren) below 21 years of age (born within the context of a legal marriage or legally adopted) by submitting an application for permanent residence (PR) to the ICA for consideration.
+A Singapore Citizen / PR is allowed to sponsor his/her spouse and any unmarried child(ren) below 21 years of age (born within the context of a legal marriage or legally adopted) by applying for permanent residence (PR) to the ICA for consideration.

-Foreign students who are studying in Singapore may submit an application for permanent residence (PR) to the ICA for consideration.
+Foreign students who are studying in Singapore may apply for permanent residence (PR) to the ICA for consideration.

-Outstanding international art professionals (well-recognised artist in your own country or with an international reputation) with a strong track record of local engagements may submit an application for permanent residence (PR) to the National Arts Council (NAC) and subsequently, the ICA for consideration upon approval by the NAC.
+Outstanding international art professionals (well-recognised artist in your own country or with an international reputation) with a strong track record of local engagements may apply for permanent residence (PR) to the National Arts Council (NAC) and subsequently, the ICA for consideration upon approval by the NAC.

-Eligible global entrepreneurs, business owners and investors who are interested in starting up a business or investing in Singapore may submit an application for permanent residence (PR) to Contact Singapore, a division of the Economic Development Board (EDB) Singapore and subsequently, the ICA for consideration on approval by EDB.
+Eligible global entrepreneurs, business owners and investors who are interested in starting up a business or investing in Singapore may apply for permanent residence (PR) to Contact Singapore, a division of the Economic Development Board (EDB) Singapore and subsequently, the ICA for consideration on approval by EDB.

 |Established Business Owners||Next Generation Business Owners||Founders of Fast Growth Companies||Family Office Principals|